 Yes, your attorney should discuss a budget with you.
 That is part of any divorce strategy.
 We do so with every client at our Orange County family law firm.
 While there is no way to predict the total fees you may spend, good planning, preparation and budgeting can go a long way to keep your focus on spending money on issues that matter.

 The attorneys at Farzad Family Law are ready to help you.
 Contact us for a strategy session.
-We have offices in Santa Ana and Mission Viejo, in Orange County, California.
+We have offices in Santa Ana, Mission Viejo and Newport Beach, in Orange County, California.
 With some preparation and planning, the question how much does a divorce cost doesn’t have to be a daunting one any more.